ropensci/roweb3/content/blog/2021-04-16-latest-ropensci-news-digest/index.md

-One use cases of our packages and resources have been reported since we sent the last newsletter.
+One use case of our packages and resources has been reported since we sent the last newsletter.

 * [Teaching an introduction to workflow management using drake](https://discuss.ropensci.org/t/teaching-an-introduction-to-workflow-management-using-drake/2407).
 Reported by Matt.